skip to main content

 We may earn money when you click our links.

-How To Watch the 2025 Stanley Cup Finals
+How To Watch the 2026 Stanley Cup Finals: Golden Knights vs. Hurricanes TV Schedule

-Lord Stanley’s Cup is on the line, and you can watch this year’s best-of-seven series unfold on TNT Sports platforms.
+Lord Stanley's Cup is on the line, and you can watch this year's best-of-seven series unfold on ABC and ESPN platforms.

 The Stanley Cup Finals stand as the pinnacle of professional ice hockey, a grueling best-of-seven series to crown the season’s top team.
-This year, the excitement is palpable as the 2025 Finals feature a highly anticipated rematch between the Florida Panthers and the Edmonton Oilers.
+This year, the 2026 Finals feature an elite clash between the top-seeded Carolina Hurricanes and the resilient Vegas Golden Knights.
+Both franchises dominated their paths to the final round, promising a high-octane series that hockey fans won’t want to miss.

-For U.S. viewers, TNT Sports holds exclusive broadcast rights for this year’s Finals.
+For U.S. viewers, The Walt Disney Company holds exclusive broadcast rights, meaning you can watch Stanley Cup Finals games on ABC and ESPN platforms.
 That means there are multiple ways to catch this championship showdown on TV.
-As someone who loves playoff hockey, I’ve highlighted the best options for watching each 2025 Stanley Cup Finals game below.
+As someone who loves playoff hockey, I’ve highlighted the best options for watching each 2026 Stanley Cup Finals game below.

 In Canada, English-language coverage of the Stanley Cup Finals will air on CBC and Sportsnet, with Canadian French–language commentary on TVA Sports.

 Want radio coverage?
-For those on the go, you can listen to the NHL Playoffs on SiriusXM’s NHL Network Radio (ch.
+For those on the go, you can stream the NHL Playoffs for free on TuneIn.
+If you already have a SiriusXM subscription, you can also catch the same broadcasts on NHL Network Radio (ch.
 91).

-The grand finale of the 2024–2025 NHL season begins on Wednesday, June 4.
+The grand finale of the 2025–2026 NHL season begins on Tuesday, June 2.
 Games in this best-of-seven championship series will happen every two to three days.
-If all seven matchups are necessary, the battle for the Cup will culminate on Friday, June 20, in Edmonton.
+If all seven matchups are necessary, the battle for the Cup will culminate on Wednesday, June 17, in Raleigh, North Carolina.

-Check out the full TV schedule for every game below.
+Check out the full TV schedule for every Stanley Cup Finals game below.

 Game Date Time (ET) Channels